NinjaInShade/ninja/core/src/server/socket/API.md

 ### **Socket**

 This represents a client and is what is used to communicate with an individual client.
-It can be obtained via the callback from `on('connect', (socket) => void)`.
+It can be obtained via the callback from `on('connection', (socket) => void)` on `SocketManager`.
 The getter `clients` also returns a Map of `<ID, Socket>` so can be used to loop over and use this way.

 Note: sometimes a socket is referred to as a client, they are the same thing in this context.